 Ask any Danish person, and they’ll tell you that the easiest way to create a hyggelig atmosphere is with candles.
 Danes go through more candles than any other nation on earth – a whopping 13 pounds of candle wax per person each year.
 They even use the term “lyselukker,” which means “someone who puts out the candles,” to refer to a spoilsport.

 Fortunately, it’s easy to find candles at bargain prices.
-Stores like IKEA, Target, and Bed Bath & Beyond carry large bags of 100 tea lights for $4 to $6 each.
+Stores like IKEA, Target, Bed Bath & Beyond, and Amazon carry large bags of at least 100 tea lights for under $15.
 Just make sure to use them safely: Don’t put them on or near anything flammable, keep them out of reach of pets and small children, and never leave a burning candle unattended.

 2. Light a Fire